desk-framework/desk/docs/content/en/docs/topics/app-architecture/app-context.md

 For more information specific to the web platform, refer to the documentation for {@link web-navigation web navigation}.

 The app context uses an object that's initialized automatically, which handles both navigation and activation based on the current path.
-This object is available as {@link ActivationContext.activationPath app.activities.activationPath}.
-Because it's used automatically by the navigation methods above as well as the `Activity` class, this object rarely needs to be used on its own.
+This object is available as {@link ActivityContext.navigationPath app.activities.navigationPath}.
+Because it's used automatically by the navigation methods above as well as the {@link ActivityContext} class, this object rarely needs to be used on its own.

-- {@link ActivationPath +}
+- {@link NavigationPath +}

 ## Registering log and error handlers {#log-error-handlers}